biancag113/mywebsite/unit_1/w01d3/homework/README.md

 * `git add .`
 * `git commit -m "current week homework”`
 * `git push`
-* Fill out this [Google Form](https://forms.gle/iaTFamd8Ry38Axa4A) with your github link for that specific homework.
+* Fill out the Google Form (see pinned message in slack) with your github link for that specific homework.
 It will be the same Google Form for each homework.

 ---